 We stayed at the Omni Royal Orleans in the heart of the French Quarter.
 It was a beautiful hotel in a fantastic location.
 We were a mere block or two from Bourbon Street and all the action, but we never heard a sound in either of our hotel rooms.

 The lobby of the Omni Royal Orleans was decorated in old world decor with luxurious wall paper, dark wood wall panelling and rich upholstery on heavy wooded furniture.
 All day and most nights, the hotel was surrounded by buskers (street entertainers) so we found ourselves in the middle of several music, magic or comedy shows as soon as we stepped out of the front door of our hotel.
 I loved our location.

-For accommodation at the Omni Royal Orleans or elsewhere in New Orleans, I would recommend booking through booking.com using the amazing interactive map below to find reasonably priced hotels.
+For accommodation at the Omni Royal Orleans or other hotels elsewhere in New Orleans, I would recommend booking through booking.com using the amazing interactive map below to find reasonably priced hotels.